golanlevin/60-212/2024/assignments/assignment_4.md

 ## 4. Document Your Work

-*(15 minutes, 5%)* In a Discord post in the channel `#timepiece`, concisely describe your 10 clocks in a bulleted list.
+*(15 minutes, 5%)* In a Discord post in the channel `#04-timepiece`, concisely describe your 10 clocks in a bulleted list.

 **Embed** 2-3 images of your best clock(s).
 Show what it looks like or how it behaves at different times of day.
 If your clock involves animation in a special way, embed an animated GIF or a brief video recording.